-- At 11:04 am on July 30, we started transferring accumulated water in common spent fuel pool building to the tank located at upper stream of water desalinations (tank located at down stream of suppression pool water surge-tank) and stopped transferring at 5:45 am on August 2. - At 11:08 am on September 14, the Common Pool's cooling system was shutdown to move a Common Pool Power Center so that we will replace a power panel installed at the basement of Common spent fuel pool.
+- At 11:04 am on July 30, we started transferring accumulated water in common spent fuel pool building to the tank located at upper stream of water desalinations (tank located at down stream of suppression pool water surge-tank) and stopped transferring at 5:45 am on August 2. - At 11:08 am on September 14, the Common Pool s cooling system was shutdown to move a Common Pool Power Center so that we will replace a power panel installed at the basement of Common spent fuel pool.
 At 5:22 pm on September 19, the transfer of the Common Pool Power Center was completed, Common Pool's cooling was restarted. - At approximately 11:00 am on September 20, a puddle of water was found at the basement of common spent fuel pool.
-As a result of nuclide analysis of the water, some radioactive materials (Cs 134: $4.7 \sim 7.0 \times 10^{0}$ [Bq/cm3], Cs 137: $5.4 \sim 8.1 \times 10^{0}$ [Bq/cm3], Co 60: 1.2×10^{0} [Bq/cm3]) were detected.
+As a result of nuclide analysis of the water, some radioactive materials (Cs 134: 4.7 ~ 7.0 × 100 [Bq/cm3], Cs 137: 5.4 ~ 8.1 × 100 [Bq/cm3], Co 60: 1.2 × 100 [Bq/cm3]) were detected.
 However we assume that there is no leakage outside because any pipeline connecting to the outside does not exist.
-We are now investigating sources of the influent water.

-- On October 27, while the staff from a cooperating company was conducting an annual checkup of the ceiling crane, which handles used fuel casks, a crack was found on the casing of the connection point of the vehicle for driving.
-We will inspect the further details of the connection point. - In order to change the power board for the common spent fuel pool facility, at 9:28 am on December 9, we stopped cooling the common spent fuel pool (the water temperature of the common spent fuel pool at that time: approx 18.8 Celsius).
+We are now investigating sources of the influent water. - On October 27, while the staff from a cooperating company was conducting an annual checkup of the ceiling crane, which handles used fuel casks, a crack was found on the casing of the connection point of the vehicle for driving.
+We will inspect the further details of the connection point.
+After that, as we found that the damaged part was a crack that occurred at the gear coupling cover of the vehicle's running drive, we completed a replacement of the part with a same kind.
+On January 25, 2012, we confirmed completion of the crane rehabilitation after we implemented a loading test and made sure there are no abnormalities. - In order to change the power board for the common spent fuel pool facility, at 9:28 am on December 9, we stopped cooling the common spent fuel pool (the water temperature of the common spent fuel pool at that time: approx 18.8 Celsius).
 On the same day, with completion of change work of the power board, at 11:am, we resumed cooling (the water temperature of the common spent fuel pool at that time: approx 19.1 Celsius).

-<Injured / ill health> (Latest)
+<Injured / ill health> (Latest) IYear 20111